oxyplot/oxyplot.github.io/index.md

 See the [getting started] section for more information about each platform.

+### Xamarin Forms

+Make sure you reference and initialize the OxyPlot platform renderers, otherwise you will see nothing.
+See [getting started with Xamarin Forms] for more information.

 ### Examples

 Example code can be found in the [Source/Examples] folder in the [repository].
-There is also an online [example browser] based on Silverlight.

 ### Documentation